jsok/puppet-vault/README.md

 * `purge_config_dir`: Whether the `config_dir` should be purged before installing the generated config.

+* `pid_file`: Sets the corresponding option in the vault config and configures the service file to be aware of it.

 * `install_method`: Supports the values `repo` or `archive`.
 See [Installation parameters](#installation-parameters).

 * `service_name`: Customise the name of the system service